-The college has constructed the FY 2014 operating budget as conservatively as possible, especially with the continued uncertainty with state funding.
-Still, the college will use fund balance appropriations of approximately \$3.4 million in FY 2014 to replace HVAC and water heater systems on the main campus and to enhance campus technology.
+The college has constructed the FY 2015 operating budget as conservatively as possible, especially with the continued uncertainty with state funding.
+Still, the college will use fund balance appropriations of approximately \$1.5 million in FY 2015 to upgrade technology, improve signage, and capital refresh projects.